The socially-conscious film producer’s uncomfortable take on US gun culture and the rape-revenge movie.

 Traumatised by both the rape and the lack of justice, Kathleen cuts off her hair, joins a gun club and starts to make plans for revenge.
 Once proficient with a gun, she lures Larry to a shooting range and begins to stalk him…

 Rape-revenge films are always problematic.
 It’s not just the often-exploitative nature of the ‘rape’ part, but the implications of the ‘revenge’ that are difficult.
 While the best films in the genre (such as the two previously mentioned) make it clear that the act of revenge is not, ultimately, satisfying but instead part of a dehumanising process that will leave the vengeance-crazed victim broken and empty, it’s all too easy for a film to suggest that murder really is a legitimate answer to rape – that an eye for an eye, or more accurately a life for an eye, is acceptable.
-Certainly, the ‘progressive’ rape-revenge film is very popular today – look at Promising Young Woman and a bunch of other movies where critics have often cheered on the central character’s vigilante justice because the films frame it as justified, something they might not be as keen to do with more reactionary – but essentially morally equivalent – vigilante cinema.
+Certainly, the ‘progressive’ rape-revenge film is very popular today – look at Promising Young Woman and a bunch of other movies where critics have often cheered on the central character’s vigilante justice because the films frame it as justified, something they might not be as keen to do with more reactionary – but essentially morally equivalent – vigilante cinema like the Death Wish movies.
 We should, perhaps, be very cautious about celebrating violent and murderous revenge, not only because of the moral questions about how it dehumanises the person carrying it out and makes them no better than the monsters that they are punishing, but also because it opens up very uncomfortable questions about when such acts are justified – especially if that revenge is aimed at general groups rather than specific individuals.
 I’m not sure you can cheer on Thana in Ms .45 and then condemn Paul Kersey in Death Wish.
 Handgun comes very close to positioning Kathleen as a heroic figure – without wanting to give too much away, she is shown as somehow regaining her life by her actions, even if they are ultimately not as extreme as in most films of this sort.
 Vigilante cinema is unquestionably cathartic and enjoyable to watch, but it ultimately sends out a dubious message, and wrapping it in radical feminist rhetoric doesn’t change that.

 Perhaps for Garnett, the vigilante aspect of the story was made more palatable by the more subtle – but ultimately more pervasive – theme of the film, a somewhat unsubtle attack on Texan (and American) gun culture.
-It’s often said that the uncomfortable truths about our society are best explored through the eyes of an outsider, and in this film the ease with which Americans can buy guns and their omnipresence in American culture, are seen from a very British perspective.
+It’s often said that the uncomfortable truths about our society are best explored through the eyes of an outsider, and in this film, the ease with which Americans can buy guns and their omnipresence in American culture is seen from a very British perspective.
 I suspect that even the most anti-gun Americans have no real understanding about just how weird their gun culture looks to much of the world.
-This is, of course, a 1982 gun culture that was even more laissez faire than it is now, and the film hammers home just how much of a social problem this is.
+This is, of course, a 1982 gun culture that was even more laissez-faire than it is now, and the film hammers home just how much of a social problem this is.
 The broader narrative, however, seems to have a rather more ambiguous attitude – as with the ‘revenge’ aspect, the film seems to be pulling in two directions, unsure about quite where it stands.
-Guns are not involved in Kathleen’s rape, except in the most trivial of ways (Larry waves a gun about, but he’s already attacked and assaulted her by that point) but they do allow her to take her revenge – a society that had more restrictions on just who can buy guns is also a society that will leave Kathleen more of a victim in the long run.
+Guns are not involved in Kathleen’s rape, except in the most trivial of ways (Larry waves a gun about, but he’s already attacked and assaulted her by that point) but they do allow her to take her revenge – a society that had more restrictions on just who can buy guns is also, in this narrative, a society that will leave Kathleen more of a victim in the long run.
 As critiques of gun culture go, it’s surprisingly low level, even though this does seem to be the thing – more than machismo, sexual violence and the justice system – that Garnett is most concerned with.

 Mostly shot with documentary realism, Handgun benefits from strong performances – Young conveys a lot with a simple nervous twitch and retrained emotions, Day is chilling as the smug bastard who not only fails to accept his crime but actually thinks he can carry on a relationship with the woman afterwards – and Garnett shows an ability to combine the dour nature of politically inspired film making with a commercial edge; the final vengeance scenes are as moody and dramatic as any thriller.
 He also manages to push his agenda without ever seeming quite as stridently preachy and pompous as filmmakers like Loach.
 Handgun is a Message Movie, but it never forgets that it needs to entertain an audience to get that message across.